goreleaser/goreleaser/www/docs/customization/aur.md

     # formula - instead, the formula file will be stored on the dist folder only,
     # leaving the responsibility of publishing it to the user.
     #
-    # If set to auto, the release will not be uploaded to the homebrew tap
+    # If set to auto, the release will not be uploaded to the AUR repo
     # in case there is an indicator for prerelease in the tag e.g. v1.0.0-rc1.
     #
     # Default is false.